Richard Mentor Johnson: Adams opponent (1825–1829)

-Another pet project Johnson supported was prompted by his friendship with John Cleves Symmes, Jr., who proposed that the Earth was hollow.
+Another pet project Johnson supported was prompted by his friendship with John Cleves Symmes Jr., who proposed that the Earth was hollow.
 In 1823, Johnson proposed in the Senate that the government fund an expedition to the center of the Earth.
 The proposal was soundly defeated, receiving only twenty-five votes in the House and Senate combined.

 Johnson served as chairman of the Committee on Post Office and Post Roads during the Nineteenth and Twentieth Congresses.
 Near the end of his term in the Senate, petitioners asked Congress to prevent the handling and delivery of mail on Sunday because it violated biblical principles about not working on the Sabbath.
 These petitions were referred to Johnson's committee.
-In response, Johnson, a practicing Baptist, drafted a report now commonly referred to as The Sunday Mail Report.Langworthy, p.
-39 In the report, presented to Congress on January 19, 1829, Johnson argued that government was "a civil, and not a religious institution", and as such could not legislate the tenets of any particular denomination.
+In response, Johnson, a practicing Baptist, drafted a report now commonly referred to as The Sunday Mail Report.
+In the report, presented to Congress on January 19, 1829, Johnson argued that government was "a civil, and not a religious institution", and as such could not legislate the tenets of any particular denomination.
 The report was applauded as an elegant defense of the doctrine of separation of church and state.
 But Johnson was criticized for conflicts of interest in his defense, as he had friends who were contracted to haul mail, and who would have suffered financially from such a ban.

 In 1828, Johnson was an unsuccessful candidate for re-election, owing in part to his relationship with the biracial slave Julia Chinn, with whom he lived in a common-law marriage.
 Although residents of his own district seemed little bothered by the arrangement, slaveholders elsewhere in the state were not so forgiving.
 The Democratic Party in Kentucky was split, with enough dissidents to be able to join with the opposition to block Johnson's re-election.
 Johnson's managers withdrew his name and proposed George M. Bibb, who was elected.
 In his own defense, Johnson said, "Unlike Jefferson, Clay, Poindexter and others I married my wife under the eyes of God, and apparently He has found no objections."
 (The named men were suspected or known to have similar relationships with slave women.)
 According to Henry Robert Burke, what people objected to was Johnson trying to introduce his daughters to "polite society".
 People were used to planters and overseers having relationships with slave women, but they were expected to deny them.